pohlm01/master-thesis/2_preliminaries.typ

 If an @ocsp responder is not reachable, the relying party either cannot connect to the server or has to ignore the failure.
 Browsers opted for the second option in favor of service availability.
 This decision, however, limits the benefit of recent information, as an attacker can block access to the @ocsp endpoint. @ocsp_soft_fail
-Furthermore, @ocsp is not very privacy-friendly, as #glspl("ca") can build profiles of users based on which certificates they query.
+Furthermore, @ocsp raises privacy concerns, as #glspl("ca") can build profiles of users based on which certificates they query.

 @ocsp stapling mitigates these issues.
 Instead of the user querying the @ocsp responder, the server regularly does so and embeds the response in the certificate message of the @tls handshake. @rfc_ocsp_stapling[Section 8] @rfc_tls13[Section 4.4.2]